-When I moved to Turkey 22 years ago, all I knew and heard about this amazing country was the endless glasses of tea, the kebabs and the Grand Bazar.
-But if you really want to get under the country’s skin, here are less commonly known things about life and culture in Turkey.
+When I moved to Turkey 22 years ago, all I knew and heard about this amazing country was the endless cups of tea, the kebabs and the Grand Bazar.
+But if you really want to get under the country’s skin, below are some less commonly known things about life and culture in Turkey.

 1. Turkish people are extremely hospitable and hot-blooded.
 Even if you are meeting someone for the first time, you may be invited to fancy dinner or lunch to his or her home.
 They are open and generous and you are called “Misafer”, guest, so you are high-valued guest and it will be an honour for them to invite you and take care of you.

 2. Most business appointments will take place on time, but traffic in large cities may cause few minutes and sometime over one-hour delay.
 So if you have meetings in Istanbul, Ankara and Izmir, you may want to consider traffic as you schedule your appointments.

 3. If you are invited homes, do not enter without taking off your shoes.
 They will have house slippers ready at entrance; so remove your shoes and use one of those slippers as you enter the house.
 Thus, the dust and dirt of the outdoors is not tracked inside.
 Once inside, you will be offered cologne, in Turkish “Kolonya”.
 It is a tradition that lives on in being offered after sweets on “bayrams” and as something that should definitely be presented to guests to sprinkle on their hands.